jbock-java/simple-component/README.md

 ### Mocking

 If you want create a component where some beans are swapped for mock instances, use `@Component(mockBuilder = true)`.
-A static `mockBuilder` method will be generated, which returns a builder that can be used to register your mocks.
+A static `mockBuilder` method will be generated, which returns a MockBuilder that can be used to register your mocks.
+(If your component uses `@Component.Builder`, the generated builder will have a `withMocks` method that returns the MockBuilder.)
 [Usage example](https://github.com/jbock-java/modular-thermosiphon):

 ```java